-Why is it necessary to remove HTML tags?
+Why do we need to remove HTML tags?

-- Uniform content display:for example, we may want to display plain text summaries in the article list instead of HTML paragraphs with complex styles, or we may want to standardize the title style, removing any potentially included content in the article
+• Unified content display:For example, we may want to display plain text summaries in the article list instead of complex styled HTML paragraphs, or we may want to standardize the title style, removing any possible HTML content included in the article.<h1>to<h6>Wait for the title tag.

-<h1>to<h6>Title label. - Enhance user experience:Removing unnecessary tags can make page loading faster and reduce layout issues caused by external style conflicts.
+• Improve user experience:Removing unnecessary tags can make the page load faster and reduce layout issues caused by external style conflicts.

-- Enhance content security:Although AnQiCMS defaults to HTML-escaping content to prevent common cross-site scripting (XSS) attacks, manually removing certain potentially dangerous tags can still provide additional security in some scenarios where raw content needs to be output directly.
+• Enhance content security:Although AnQiCMS defaults to HTML-escaping content to prevent common cross-site scripting (XSS) attacks, manually removing some potentially dangerous tags can still provide additional security in certain scenarios where raw content needs to be output directly.

-- Adapt to different scenarios:The same content may need to be presented in different forms in different template sections, for example, in the article detail page, you need complete rich text content, while in the sidebar recommendation module, you only need plain text title and abstract.
+• Adapt to different scenarios:The same content may need to be presented in different forms in different template parts, for example, on the article detail page, you need complete rich text content, while in the sidebar recommendation module, you only need plain text title and summary.

-AnQiCMS template system, its syntax is similar to Django template engine, which provides several powerful filters (Filters) to achieve this goal, among which the most commonly used isremovetagsandstriptags.
+The AnQiCMS template system, with syntax similar to the Django template engine, provides several powerful filters (Filters) to achieve this goal, the most commonly used beingremovetagsandstriptags.

 When we need to selectively remove specific tags from HTML content while retaining other tags and text,removetagsThe filter can be used.
-This filter allows us to list the tag names to be removed, separated by commas.
+This filter allows us to list the names of the tags that need to be removed, separated by commas.

 We can use it like thisremovetagsFilter: